 brochure guide, but with minimal essential services.
 If there are optional services, there's probably an extra fee.

 Or you could list your house with a discount brokerage who'll charge a flat fee up front to upload your property onto the local MLS® System.
 You may think you're smart until you realize that most serious buyers are under contract to their own agents with a Buyer Representation Agreement (BRA).
 Thus, in such case, to sell your own house, you would have to pay a buyer brokerage commission on top of your flat fee to the listing brokerage.
 And you'll probably have to deal directly with the buyer's agent without the guidance of your own agent.

 But hey - you're saving a little bit of money to sell your own house - just not as much as you thought you would.

 Since it's virtually impossible for you to be totally objective about your own home, who will advise you on how to effectively prepare it for market?
 You'll need to hire a staging company - at some expense.

 Okay - let's say you're lucky enough to find a prospect interested in a viewing.

-To effectively market and (hopefully) sell your own house, you must be available virtually all hours to facilitate a prospect's schedule.
-You might be asked for a weekday appointment.
-In such case, you'd have to make arrangements to leave work during your regular business hours or have someone at home to secure the dog.
-Or you might have to postpone dinner to permit a buyer to walk through your home at suppertime.
+To effectively market and (hopefully) sell your own house, you must be available virtually all hours to facilitate a prospect's schedule, including weekday appointments.
+In such case, you'd have to make arrangements to leave work during regular business hours or have someone at home to secure the dog.
+Or you might have to postpone dinner to permit a buyer to walk through at suppertime.
 It's inconvenient, but you wanted to sell your own house.
 Sometimes, it's difficult to obtain an appointment to view that fits everyone's schedule.
 And sometimes the caller fails to appear at the agreed time.
 Yup - it happens.